Our Practices

 CONSCIOUS CASTING

 Shakespeare’s theaters employed all-male casts.
-That practice seems absurd to us today, as audiences have grown accustomed to seeing representation across race, gender identity, and neuro- or physical diversity in art and media.
+That practice seems absurd to us today; audiences have grown accustomed to seeing representation across race, gender identity, and neuro- or physical diversity in art and media.
 At the Tennessee Stage Company, our primary focus is to cast the best performer for the job– but that goes beyond “blind” casting.
 We strive to practice conscious casting, engaging performers and technicians of all identities to ‘storm the castle’.
 We recognize the need to grow the diversity of our casts and company, and strive to do so.

 LIVE MUSIC